RAvdek/select_py/README.md

 # `select_py`

+**WARNING**: I wrote this a long time ago and it does not represent my current abilities :D

 A simple Python interface to SQL: Launch database queries (from a remote server if needed) and dump results into a tab-delimted text file on your machine.

 Typical use-cases: